annelledejager/blog/_posts/2018-02-17-code-review-etiquette.markdown

  * <b>collaborate, don’t back-seat drive</b>
  <br/>
  In my experience and in our team we find it constructive to sit with the reviewer while he/she reviews your code.
 You open a dialog by doing this.
 The issues are addressed, discussed and resolved faster.

+ Comments can often be misinterpreted.
+Sitting together can also avoid that.

  * <b>know when to take a discussion offline</b>